Indi-An/PLCcomforS7-examples-dotnet/README.md

 - All examples provided in this repository are released under the **MIT License**.
 You are free to use, modify, and distribute these examples according to the terms of the MIT license.

 **PLCcom Library License:**
 - **PLCcom for S7** itself is proprietary software and is **NOT** included under the MIT license.
-To use the PLCcom library in your own projects, you must acquire an appropriate license.
+To use the PLCcom library in your own projects, you must acquire an appropriate license and accept the EULA for the PLCcom for S7 library.
 More information about purchasing a license can be found [here](https://www.indi-an.com/en/plccom/for-s7/fors7-overview/).

 **Test License:**
 - For execution, a test license is required.
 Without license information, the library will work for 15 minutes.
 If a longer test period is desired, users can request an extended test license by sending a brief email to [sales@indi-an.com](mailto:sales@indi-an.com).